Alstom Metropolis Saint-Laurent

-The Alstom Metropolis Saint-Laurent is a type of light metro train built by Alstom for the Réseau express métropolitain.
+The Alstom Metropolis Saint-Laurent is a type of light metro train built by Alstom for the Réseau express métropolitain (REM).
 Part of the Alstom Metropolis family, the initial order consisted of 106 two-car trains that were built in Sri City, India.
 The trains are fully automated (GoA4) with no driver or attendant on board the train.
 Trains run as a single two-car train at quieter times and as paired four-car trainsets during rush hour.

 History

 Procurement

 In June 2016, CDPQ Infra launched a public tender for "Rolling Stock, Systems and Operation and Maintenance Services" ("Fourniture du Matériel Roulant, de Systèmes de conduite automatique et de Services d'Exploitation et de Maintenance" (MRSEM) in French).
 This contract would include the delivery of rolling stock, automatic signalling, a control centre for the line, as well as operation and maintenance for a period of 30 years.

 Following a pre-qualification phase, CDPQ Infra announced on 10 November 2016, that three companies and consortia could place a bid: